 On December 28, 2022, CGM observed unusual activity related to certain systems within its information technology network.
 Upon learning of the incident, we quickly began investigating to better understand the nature and scope of this activity.
 The investigation determined that an unauthorized actor may have accessed a limited amount of information stored on CGM's systems between December 15, 2022, and December 28, 2022.
-CGM, through an external data analytics specialist, conducted a thorough and time-consuming review of the potentially affected data to determine whether any sensitive information was accessed and to whom the data relates to, and this review concluded on March 23, 2023.
-A subsequent internal review was conducted to locate missing mailing addresses and associate identified individuals with respective data owners, and upon completion of this additional review, CGM completed notifying affected data owners to provide notice to affected individuals and regulatory authorities on their behalf.
+CGM then conducted a thorough and timeconsuming review of the potentially affected data to determine whether any sensitive information was accessed and to whom the data relates, and this review concluded on March 23, 2023.
+After notifying data owners of this event by April 2023, CGM obtained approval from certain data owners to provide notification of this event to affected individuals on the data owners' behalf, and the first wave notification was completed by June 7, 2023.
+However, for certain data owners, in order to ensure that the appropriate individuals were accurately identified from the affected data, CGM engaged a third-party data analytics specialist to conduct a comprehensive review of the affected data relating to the data owners and used internal CGM data to identify mailing addresses for affected individuals.
+This review process concluded on December 18, 2023.
+By December 21, 2023, CGM received approval from data owners to provide notice to affected individuals and regulatory authorities on the data owners' behalf.

-The information that could have been subject to unauthorized access includes name, driver's license or state ID number, and Social Security number.
+The information that could have been subject to unauthorized access includes name and state identification card number.